MicrosoftLearning/20483-Programming-in-C-Sharp/Instructions/20483C_MOD11_LAB_MANUAL.md

 #### Task 1: Run the application to generate a grades report and view the Word task in Task Manager.

-1. In Visual Studio, open the Grades.sln solution from the E:\Mod11\Labfiles\Starter\Exercise 2 folder.
+1. In Visual Studio, open the Grades.sln solution from the [Repository Root]\Mod11\Labfiles\Starter\Exercise 2 folder.
 2. Set the following projects to start without debugging at startup:
     -	**Grades.Web**
     -	**Grades.WPF**
 3. Build the solution and resolve any compilation errors.
 4. Run the application.
 5. Log on as **vallee** with a password of **password99**.
-6. Generate a grade report for Kevin Liu, save the report in the E:\Mod11\Labfiles\Starter\Exercise 2 folder, and then close the application.
+6. Generate a grade report for Kevin Liu, save the report in the [Repository Root]\Mod11\Labfiles\Starter\Exercise 2 folder, and then close the application.
 7. Use File Explorer to verify that the report has been generated.
 8. Open Task Manager, and then verify that Word is still running.
 9. In Task Manager, end the Word task, and then close Task Manager.